 Visit the church

-Horndon Church is open every Tuesday and Saturday morning from 10am until noon.
-We offer free tea or coffee and biscuits for visitors during these times, in a relaxed and peaceful setting.
+Open Church is held every Tuesday and Saturday morning from 10am until noon and the Church is open for private prayer.
+During these times we offer free tea or coffee and biscuits for visitors, in a relaxed and peaceful setting.

 If anyone wishes to visit our church other than on Tuesday or Saturday mornings please contact one of the churchwardens.
 We have had a number of groups visit the church over the years.